NetTeck/NetTeck.github.io/about.md

 </h1>

-I have a keen interest in core Networking and Research, Always curious to learn new things especially about New Technology. looking forward to increasing my knowledge in Networking.
+I have a keen interest in core Networking and Research, Always curious to learn new things especially about New Technology.
+Looking forward to increasing my knowledge in Networking.
 If you are also curious to learn and to get regular updates for my blogs join my [Teck_N00bs community on telegram](https://t.me/Teck_N00bs_Networking)
 <p class="message">
   Certifications
 </p>